Visual inspection software in 2026: what actually matters before you buy

 Three broad options, each with real trade-offs:

-Cloud-only tools send every image to a remote server.
+- Cloud-only tools send every image to a remote server.
 They are the easiest to deploy and the cheapest to start.
 They are also a hard no in any plant with strict IP rules, no reliable internet, or a customer audit that bans external image transfer.
-Automotive tier-1 suppliers, defence, and most pharma packaging lines fall into this bucket.
+Automotive tier-1 suppliers, aerospace assembly, defence, and most pharma packaging lines fall into this bucket.

 Ask where inference runs, where training runs, and where images are stored.
 If the answer to any of those is "cloud only, no choice," map that against your customers' actual rules before you go further.
 We've written more on how these trade-offs play out in our guide to machine vision systems.